d-khan/java/collections/lecture.md

 | **keySet()**        | `keySet() ` Returns a Set containing all keys within the map. | `// Assume Map is: Tom->14, John->86, Mary->13 keys = exMap.keySet(); // keys contains: "Tom", "John", "Mary" ` |
 | **values()**        | `values() ` Returns a Collection containing all values within the map. | `// Assume Map is: Tom->14, John->86, Mary->13 values = exMap.values(); // values contains: 14, 86, 13` |

-### Practice exercise (not graded)

-Use the above methods to create a Hashmap of your favorite movie name as key and release year as value.
-Practice several methods.

 ## Set: HashSet

 - The uniqueness of elements in a list.
 Duplication of elements is not permitted.